Morwenn/cpp-sort/docs/Measures-of-disorder.md

 #include <cpp-sort/probes/block.h>
 ```

-Computes the number of elements in a sequence that aren't followed by the same element in the sorted sequence.
+Computes the number of elements in $X$ that aren't followed by the same element in the sorted permutation.

 Our implementation is slightly different from the original description in *Sublinear merging and natural mergesort* by S. Carlsson, C. Levcopoulos and O. Petersson:
 * It doesn't add 1 to the general result, thus returning 0 when $X$ is sorted and respecting Mannila's first criterion for what makes a measure of presortedness (though this change might be responsible for the breakage of criterion 4).